JoshHarper/AddressBook/README.md

 AddressBook
 ===========

-My First Grails Learning Project
+A Grails Learning Project

+Attempting to run Grails with Vaadin 7 (this is my first project with both of these)